 In this piece, we’ll look at how HVAC contractors can more effectively track job costs and how to use job costing reports to adjust your pricing, assess the performance of your techs, and more.

 Tracking this information will give you your gross profit per job, but it’s important to remember that this is not the same as net profit.
 Because there are other bills to pay using the funds you get from each job — your overhead.

-HVAC expert Ruth King explains: “When you include overhead in job costing, then you really know what net profit that job brought in the door."
+HVAC expert Ruth King explains: “When you include overhead in job costing, then you really know what net profit that job brought in the door.”
 She recommends knowing your “overhead cost per hour and net profit per hour for every job,” as well as pricing your services based on net profit.

 Whenever you price a job, you should consider:

 Look for Hidden Expenses